go-rod/rod/.github/CONTRIBUTING.md

 Your help is more than welcome!
 Even just open an issue to ask a question may greatly help others.

+We use [Github Projects](https://github.com/go-rod/rod/projects/1) to manage tasks.
+You can see the priority and progress of the issues there.

 You might want to learn the basics of [Go Testing](https://golang.org/pkg/testing), [Sub-tests](https://golang.org/pkg/testing), and [Test Suite](https://github.com/stretchr/testify#suite-package) first.

 You can get started by reading the unit tests by their nature hierarchy: `Browser -> Page -> Element`.